edvinpontuslarsson/MessageBoard/README.md

 You should now be logged in with a session

 #### Test case 3 - Post message as that test user
 Make a new request.
 Copy the value of the php session from the Cookies from the previous post request, in the Headers of new request, put PHPSESSID as key and paste the copied value as value.
-(For now, but I'm sure there are ways of automating this process).
 Put the following 2 keys and values in the Body form-data: <br>
 _Key1_: blog-input _Value1_: `Hello World!` <br>
 _Key2_: blog-post _Value2_: Submit <br>